NoahMarconi/blog/abiencoder/abi_encoded_return.md

 In the examples below I'll use [ethers.js](https://github.com/ethers-io/ethers.js/) client side and [ganache-cli](https://github.com/trufflesuite/ganache-cli) to deploy and interact with a smart contract.
 Be sure to have these packages plus [solc-js](https://github.com/ethereum/solc-js) installed.

-Follow along by pasting the by using a `nodejs` console for the JavaScript examples.
+Code snippets are included throughout and self contained example (i.e. paste into a `nodejs` console and run) is shown at the end of the post.

 ## Background